 The first international conference on the Jack-Up platform was held at City University London in 1985 and the successive biennial conferences have been a great success.
 The conferences have proved to be an excellent forum for the exchange of ideas and the discussion of recent developments in the offshore oil and gas industry particularly related to Jack-Up technology.
 They have also contributed to the development of codes of practice.

-Significant achievements have been made since the last conference on the Jack-Up platform which was held in September 2011.
-The upcoming conference consists of a series of lectures throughout the two-day period, which will be given by recognised experts from across the world with representatives from leading international organisations.
+Significant achievements have been made since the last conference on the Jack-Up platform which was held in September 2013.
+The upcoming conference, which is supported by DNV GL's Noble Denton Marine Assurance & Advisory service line, consists of a series of lectures throughout the two-day period, which will be given by recognised experts from across the world with representatives from leading international organisations.

 Share this event

 When & where